kilipan/nasin-toki/README.md

 They are purely grammatical words that exist to mark parts of speech, context, modifier-order, and emotional emphasis.

 #### pseudo-particles
-`taso`, `anu`
+`ala`, `taso`, `anu`

+The *pseudo-particles* are words that have particle-like properties, but also aren't used exclusively to mark parts of speech.
+The word `ala` is used for negations.
-The *pseudo-particles* are mostly used as conjunctions (meaning "but" and "or", respectively).
+The other two are mostly used as conjunctions (`taso` meaning "but", and `anu` meaning "or").
-Rare usage: Sometimes, they also act as content words with semantic fields around the concepts of "alone" and "choice", respectively.
+Sometimes, they also act as content words with semantic fields around the concepts of "nothingness", "alone", and "choice", respectively.

 ### content words
 Literally every other word in toki pona is a *content word* with semantic meaning attached.